Zuppa Toscana

 An overhead view of various ingredients in bowls on a white surface, including chopped potatoes, sausage, raw bacon, chopped spinach, diced onions, minced garlic, milk, broth, grated Parmesan cheese, red pepper flakes, and a garlic bulb.

-Heavy Cream: Fat equals flavor!
-Though pouring a whole cup of heavy cream into this soup might feel intimidating, it adds an unbeatable richness and a silky texture to the final dish.
-You can absolutely substitute lower-fat alternatives, such as regular or low-fat cream, but make sure to taste it and adjust with additional seasoning as necessary!
+Heavy Cream: Though pouring a whole cup of heavy cream into this soup might feel intimidating, it adds an unbeatable richness and a silky texture to the final dish.
+You can substitute lower-fat alternatives, such as regular or low-fat cream.
+Taste as you go and adjust the seasoning accordingly.

 Spinach: This recipe calls for 4 to 5 cups of fresh, chopped spinach with the tough stems removed.
-You could always use frozen chopped spinach instead, though, since it’s cheaper than fresh and more convenient than having a huge bagful of greens in the fridge!
+You could always use frozen chopped spinach.
 Just make sure to defrost the frozen spinach ahead of time and drain the excess water to avoid diluting the taste of your soup.

 How To Make Zuppa Toscana